Barburgh Mill: Barburgh Mill, smithy and Burn

 The mill's water supply was not via the River Nith but was instead from the waters of the Lake Burn via a lade that ran down from Stepends and Whitespots Farms with a system of sluices, overflows and mill ponds.
-This water supply was part of the Garroch Waterpower Scheme that powered the Park limesrone works, Stepends Farm threshing machine, etc. The first record of Barburgh Mill (NX 90116 88316) is that John Padzean, the Covenanter, worked there in 1684, possibly as the miller as Thomas Macmurdy is also noted, but simply as a resident.
+This water supply was part of the Garroch Waterpower Scheme that powered the Park limestone works, Stepends Farm threshing machine, etc. The first record of Barburgh Mill (NX 90116 88316) is that John Padzean, the Covenanter, worked there in 1684, possibly as the miller as Thomas Macmurdy is also noted, but simply as a resident.

-In the River Nith near Barbrugh Mill the OS recorded the place name 'Lintmill Pool', supposedly named from the one time use of the mill for the preparation of lint or linen from Flax (Linum usitatissimum) The mill is first shown on maps in 1804 and is marked as a lint mill, as it is in 1821 and in 1828.
-The first OS map of 1855 records a 'Bobbin' mill (a spelling error gives 'Bobbing') however by 1899 it is shown as a woollen mill and it stayed as such until final closure in 1960s.
+On the River Nith near Barbrugh Mill, the OS recorded the place name 'Lintmill Pool', supposedly named from the one time use of the mill for the preparation of lint or linen from Flax (Linum usitatissimum) The mill is first shown on maps in 1804 and is marked as a lint mill, as it was in 1821 and in 1828.
+The first OS map of 1855 records a 'Bobbin' mill (a spelling error gives 'Bobbing') however by 1899, it is shown as a woolen mill, and it stayed as such until final closure in 1960s.

-The present mill may have been built by Charles Stuart Menteth of the Closeburn Estate circa 1790-1810 and by 1862 it was held by the Baird family who had purchased the estate.
+The present mill may have been built by Charles Stuart Menteth of the Closeburn Estate circa 1790-1810 and by 1862, it was held by the Baird family who had purchased the estate.

-In the 1848-58 OS Name Book the site is recorded as a bobbin mill, making the wooden bobbins vital to spinning and weaving, in what was previously a lint or linen mill.
+In the 1848-58 OS Name Book, the site is recorded as a bobbin mill, making the wooden bobbins vital to spinning and weaving, in what was previously a lint or linen mill.

-Upon his death in 1867 James Mackie McKerlie of Barburgh was described as a 'manufacturer' without further specification, confirming that the mill was not a corn or meal mill.
-Alexander and John Cowan became tenants and in 1900 entries John Elliot is recorded as the tenant.
+Upon his death in 1867, James Mackie McKerlie of Barburgh was described as a 'manufacturer' without further specification, confirming that the mill was not a corn or meal mill.
+Alexander and John Cowan became tenants and in 1900, entries John Elliot is recorded as the tenant.

-In the early 19th century the two story Barburgh Mill, an 'L' shaped rubble built structure was used as a woollen mill, manufacturing blankets in 1939 and closed since the 1960s, later partly used as a store.
+In the early 19th century the two-story Barburgh Mill, an L-shaped rubble-built structure was used as a woollen mill, manufacturing blankets in 1939 and closed since the 1960s, later partly used as a store.
 The overshot wheel was enclosed within a wheel house and the mill shows various extensions and alterations, such as the shifting of the course of the lade.

-Barburgh Smithy stood to the west of the mill, single-storey and rubble built with a brick-built extension, no doubt serving local needs in addition to those of the mill.
+Barburgh Smithy stood to the west of the mill, single-storey and rubble-built with a brick-built extension, no doubt serving local needs in addition to those of the mill.
 A saw pit was located near by.
 Stables may have been present here as well as workers accommodation.

-Barburgh Mill House stands to the west of the burn and provided accommodation for the miller with a sundial in 1854, usually a high status feature.
+Barburgh Mill House stands to the west of the burn and provided accommodation for the miller with a sundial in 1854, usually a high-status feature.